microsoft/winget-cli/README.md

 ### Sources

 The client is built around the concept of sources; a set of packages effectively.
-Sources provide the ability to discover and retrieve the metadata about the packages, so that the client can act on it.
+Sources provide the ability to discover and retrieve the metadata about the packages so that the client can act on it.

 * The default "winget" source includes packages in the [Windows Package Manager Community Repository](https://github.com/microsoft/winget-pkgs).
 * The default "msstore" source includes packages in the Microsoft Store.